C22-PS079-Arvigo/arvigo-backend/README.md

 3. `bugfix/`: Use this prefix for resolving non-critical issues or bugs.
 4. `refactor/`: Use this prefix when making changes to the folder structure or code without altering functionality.

+Additionally, when preparing a branch for release, please include the following release tag:

+- `release-arvigo-backend-*`: Use this tag for releases related to the API version specified in the main.go file.
+Ensure that the version in the release tag corresponds to the API version mentioned in the main.go file.

 ## License

 This project is licensed under the MIT License.